-Written by Ryan on Monday the 18th of February 2019.
+Written by Active Minds on Monday the 18th of February 2019.

 If you or somebody you care about has been diagnosed with dementia, managing finances is rarely the first thing that comes to mind.
 However, planning ahead for how you and your family will deal with the logistics can be great help later in the dementia journey.

 Conversations about dementia and finances may be uncomfortable so making sure you and your loved one have an open dialogue about the costs of both everyday living and dementia care.

 If you’ve recently been diagnosed with dementia and you still feel like you can make decisions and manage your finances you should consider setting up an LPA (Lasting Power of Attorney) for your property and financial affairs.
 Choose somebody you trust to act as your attorney on your behalf if a time comes when may no longer be able to make financial decisions.